chkp-dhouari/SourceGuard/README.md

 ```

 The results are displayed on the portal and CLI and was flagged as BLOCK...The SourceGuard scan found many critical CVEs
-This illustrate the importance of container image scanning from any source on Docker Hub  and the ability of SOURCEGUARD to succesfully find critical issues with ThreatCloud
+This illustrate the importance of container image scanning from any source on Docker Hub  and the ability of SourceGuard to succesfully find critical issues with ThreatCloud

  ![header image](docker2.png)